Liz McDonald: 1989–1998

 Liz first appears on Coronation Street in October 1989 with her husband, former army sergeant Jim (Charles Lawson), and their two teenage sons, Steve (Simon Gregson) and Andy (Nicholas Cochrane).
 Liz makes friends with Deirdre Barlow (Anne Kirkbride), whose daughter Tracy (Dawn Acton) is slightly younger than Steve and Andy.
 Liz and Jim split up after Jim punches Steve during an argument, moving into the flat above the pub.
 Liz works as a barmaid at The Rovers Return Inn before being given her own pub, The Queens, to run.
 She moves into the flat above the pub and runs it with Jim, until he accuses her of cheating and causes a scene.
 Jim is then barred from the pub by the brewery.
 Liz and Jim split up and Liz runs the pub on her own.
-Shortly after, she begins a relationship with Colin (Ian Embleton), who is the brother of Des Barnes (Philip Middlemiss), but is not as invested in the relationship as he is.
+Shortly after, she begins a relationship with Colin Barnes (Ian Embleton), who is the brother of neighbour Des Barnes (Philip Middlemiss), but is not as invested in the relationship as he is.
 She later reconciles with Jim and they agree to work on their marriage but it doesn't last.

-Liz, now separated, was working for Sean Skinner in the bookie's.
-They flirted but it was ended by a criminal called Fraser Henderson.
-He noticed her when she was visiting Steve in prison and contacted her upon his release.
-He had Sean beaten but Liz gets involved with him regardless and he gives her a job in a wine bar he owns.
+Liz, now separated, is working for Sean Skinner (Terence Hillyer) in the bookies.
+They flirt, but it is ended by a criminal called Fraser Henderson (Glyn Grain).
+He notices her when she visits Steve in prison and contacts her upon his release.
+He has Sean beaten but Liz gets involved with him regardless and he gives her a job in a wine bar he owns.
 Fiona Middleton's (Angela Griffin) fiancé, police detective Alan McKenna (Glen Hugill), persuades Liz to get some inside information on Fraser, who leaves town when he discovers this.
 His henchman captures Liz and holds her and her sons captive in Number 11, where Liz manages to use her stiletto on the thug and the police arrest him.
-In 1998, after Jim is badly injured after falling from scaffolding, following a fight with Steve on a building site, he becomes temporarily paralysed, needing physiotherapy and Liz, taking pity on him, moves back in to help take care of him.
+In 1998, following a fight with Steve on a building site, Jim is badly injured after falling from scaffolding.
+He becomes temporarily paralysed, needing physiotherapy and Liz, taking pity on him, moves back in to help take care of him.
 They grow closer but Liz soon becomes distracted by Jim's physiotherapist, Michael Wall (Dominic Rickhards) and starts an affair with him.
 Jim, who gradually learns to walk again, is planning to propose but throws Liz out after catching her in bed with Michael, and the two agree to a divorce.
 Liz and Michael leave Weatherfield for a new life together in Milton Keynes.